MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 ### Purchase Experience API

-To trigger in-app purchase for the app, invoke the `openPurchaseExperience` API from your web app
+To trigger in-app purchase for the app, invoke the `openPurchaseExperience` API from your web app.

 Following is an example of calling the API from the app: